‘Still too tired to care and I gotta go’

 Book me a one-way flight from joyful to overjoyed, plz

-November 9th, 2007, by The Goddess
+November 9th, 2007, 7:41 PM by Goddess

 Considering that the cat shit in my shoes this morning and I had to roll up my pants and clean poo off my legs, toes, feet and a multicolor rug that she left a very-stinky yet colorless streak on, the day hasn’t turned out too badly.